Coronavirus dampens Christmas joy in biblical Bethlehem

 By midday, several hundred people, nearly all of them Palestinians, milled about behind the barricades to celebrate the occasion.

 Before the pandemic, Bethlehem would host thousands of Christian pilgrims from around the world, bringing a strong dose of holiday spirit to the town and a huge jolt to the local economy.

-The loss of international tourism, the lifeblood of Bethlehem’s economy, has hit hotels, restaurants and gift shops especially hard.
+In early November, Israel lifted a year and a half ban that had kept most foreign tourists out of the area.
+But weeks later, it was forced to re-impose the restrictions as the omicron variant began to spread worldwide, dashing the hopes of the local tourism sector.
+Tourism is the lifeblood of Bethlehem’s economy, and the lack of visitors has hit hotels, restaurants and gift shops especially hard.

 “Under normal conditions for this time of year, I usually have a 20-meter queue outside,” said Adil Abu Nayaf, owner of an empty food stall in Manger Square.